4

 Now $1000 doesn’t sound too bad does it?

-Although there are some treadmills on this list that cost less than that, most of these machines are in the $700 – $999 range.
+Anyway, there are some treadmills on this list that cost less, but most of these machines are in the $700 – $999 range.

-This is a price point where you can get some really nice treadmills.
+This is a price point where you can get some really nice treadmills without completely devastating your budget.

 There are some quality machines that cost less, but this guide is here to show you the best options in this price range.